sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Count

-This is the total count of instances of a lyric word across all songs/albums.
+This is the total count of instances of a lyric word across all songs and albums.

 ### Verse / Bridge / Chorus / Refrain / InOut _(Intro/Outro)_

-This is the total count of instances of a lyric word in various song structure parts across all songs/albums (if any).
+These columns hold the total count of instances of a lyric word in various song structure parts across all songs and albums (if any).
 For brevity, some similar song structure parts have been grouped together as follows:

-- Bridge - (also includes breaks, breakdowns, buildups and interludes)
+- Bridge - also includes breaks, breakdowns, buildups and interludes
-- Chorus - (also includes pre-choruses and post-choruses)
+- Chorus - also includes pre-choruses and post-choruses
-- InOut - (includes intros, outros, and spoken outros)
+- InOut - includes intros, outros, and spoken outros
-- Refrain - (no other inclusions)
+- Refrain - no other inclusions
-- Verse - (no other inclusions)
+- Verse - no other inclusions

 ### AlbumCount